joinpursuit/Pursuit-Core-Web/fundamentals/array_methods/README.md

 <details><summary>Solution</summary>

 - It saves time by not having to write the for loop out ourselves
 - It is more _expressive_.
-By looking at the method name used `forEach`, anyone reading your code know that you want to do something with each element in an array.
+By looking at the method name used `forEach`, anyone reading your code knows that you want to do something with each element in an array.
 Someone would have to read the whole for loop to make sure that you aren't only using every other element or starting at i = 4.

 </details>

 <p>

-The closure that we pass into the `forEach` method has a first mandatory argument that represents the element in the array that we are looking at.
+The callback that we pass into the `forEach` method has a first mandatory argument that represents the element in the array that we are looking at.
 It accepts another optional argument which tracks the `index` that we are looking at.

 ```js
 names.forEach((name, i) => {
   console.log(`My name is ${name} and I am index number ${i}`);
 });
 ```

+**Note**: you CANNOT return out of a forEach loop and forEach will always evaluate to undefined.
+We use forEach for it's _side effects_ only.

 ### Array transformation